 Freshmen students who cannot attend an on-campus orientation program will have the opportunity to participate in an online orientation experience.

 - The online orientation is filled with valuable information about UTSA services, resources, academic policies and much more!

 - Online orientation will only become available, after all on-campus orientations are complete and prior to classes beginning for the Spring semester.

 - No exceptions will be made for completing online orientation prior to this time.

 - Students will register for the online orientation program in ASAP and complete the modules in Blackboard Learn.

 - The online orientation DOES NOT include academic advising therefore students must contact their academic advising center to schedule and complete their required advising appointment.

-- Please note that your advising appointment and course registration can only happen AFTER you successfully complete all online orientation modules and your orientation hold is lifted.
+- Please note that your advising appointment and course registration can only happen AFTER you successfully complete online orientation.

 UTSA’s Qualitative Literacy Program (QLP)